ALOKBHARATTIWARI/MBM_MajorProject/README.md

 HQ will provide login credential to Police In-charge.

-**In-charge Module**
+**Admin Module**

-In-charge can see the case allocated to his location.
+Admin can see the case allocated to his location.

 He/She can add police officers for his/her location.

-In-charge will assign the case to each police.
+Admin will assign the case to each police.

-In-charge will provide login credential to Police.
+Admin will provide login credential to Police.

-**Police Module**
+**Officer Module**

-Police can only see the details of that case which has been assigned by the In-charge.
+Officer can only see the details of that case which has been assigned by the Admin.

-Police can update the status of each case.
+Officer can update the status of each case.

 Police can close the case and file the charge-sheet.